carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 #### Kinesis Firehose

+- It is SaaS for **ETL** with streaming data
-- Kinesis Data Firehose load data streams into AWS data stores such as S3, Amazon Redshift and ElastiSearch.
-Transform data using lambda functions and store failed data to another S3 bucket.
+  - load data streams into AWS data stores such as S3, Amazon Redshift and ElastiSearch.
+  - Transform data using lambda functions and store failed data to another S3 bucket.
   - Can compress, transform and batch data to minimise the amount of storage.
 - Encrypts your data streams before loading.
 - Pay for the volume of data that transmits through the service.

 #### Kinesis Analytics

-- Kinesis Analytics allows you to analyse streaming data in real time to gain actionable insights.
+- It is SaaS to allows you to analyse streaming data in real time to gain **actionable insights**.
 - Allows you to process and analyse data using standard SQL.
 - Can gain realtime dashboards and create real time metrics.
 - Can use with Data Streams or Firehose as the streaming source.

 ### Amazon EMR

+- KeyWord: BigData, ETL, Petabyte-scale analysis

 ![Amazon EMR](https://d1.awsstatic.com/products/EMR/Product-Page-Diagram_Amazon-EMR.803d6adad956ba21ceb96311d15e5022c2b6722b.png)

-- Amazon EMR (EMR = Elastic MapReduce) is the industry-leading cloud **Big Data** platform for processing vast amounts of data using open-source tools such as Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi and Presto.
+- Amazon EMR (EMR = Elastic MapReduce) is the industry-leading cloud **Big Data** platform for processing vast amounts of data using open-source tools such as **Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi and Presto**.
-  - With EMR, you can run petabyte-scale analysis at less than half the cost of traditional on-premises solutions and over 3x faster than standard Apache Spark.
+  - With EMR, you can run **petabyte-scale analysis** at less than half the cost of traditional on-premises solutions and over 3x faster than standard Apache Spark.
-- EMR can be used to perform data transformation workloads - Extract, transform, load (ETL)
+  - EMR can be used to perform **ETL** operations
-- Use case: Analyze Clickstream data from S3 using Apache Spark and Hive to deliver more effective ads
+- Use case: Analyze Clickstream data from S3 using Apache Spark and Hive to deliver more effective ads.
 - The central component of Amazon EMR is the cluster.
 A cluster is a collection of Amazon EC2 instances.
 Each instance in the cluster is called a Node, each node has a role within the cluster, referred to as the node type (different software components is installed on each node type)

   - Master node: A node that manages the cluster.
 The master node tracks the status of tasks and monitors the Health of the cluster.
 Every cluster has a master node.
     - By default - log data is stored on the master node.
 Alternatively, it can be configured (only at the moment of creation not after) a cluster to periodically archive the log files to Amazon S3 (at five-minute intervals).
-This ensures the log files are available after the cluster terminates, whether this is through normal shutdown or due to an error.
+This ensures the log files are available after the cluster terminates (due to normal shutdown or an error)
   - Core node: A node with software components that **Runs tasks and Stores data**.
 Multi-node clusters have at least one core node.
   - Task node: A node with software components that **only runs tasks** and does not store data.
 Task nodes are optional.

 ### Neptune

+- KeyWord: Graph Database for Graph applications

 ![AWS Neptune](https://d1.awsstatic.com/products/Neptune/product-page-diagram_Amazon-Neptune%402x.8af655592b659339933079725a914c14cbc0d831.png)

-- Amazon Neptune is a fully managed Graph Database service built for the cloud that makes it easier to build and run graph applications.
+- It is a SaaS for Graph Database (relation between elements) that makes it easier to build and run graph applications.
 Neptune provides built-in security, continuous backups, serverless compute, and integrations with other AWS services.
 - Use case: high relationship data, social networking data, knowledge graphs (Wikipedia)

 ### OpenSearch (old ElasticSearch)

+- KeyWord: ElasticSearch, Logs Indexing and Analysis.

 ![OpenSearch](https://d1.awsstatic.com/product-marketing/Elasticsearch/product-page-diagram_Amazon-OpenSearch-Service_HIW%402x.f20d73b8aa110b5fb6ca1d9ebb439066a5e31ef5.png)